linux-club-umd/presentations/licensing/slides.md

   - QT, MariaDB, Codon
 - Server Side Public License ("copyleft")
   - Copyleft extends much farther than the AGPL
-  - Withdrawn from consideration to the Open-Source Initiative: restricts the right to make use of the program for any purpose

 ## Noncommercial Creative Commons licenses

 In recent years, the Creative Commons family of licenses have become popular.

 3D printing repository websites such as Thingiverse and Printables have these licenses available for users to select from when uploading their designs.

 While it is not well explained on these sites, the Non-Commercial versions of these licenses are not free or open source. [@CCLicensesOpen]

 ## Ethical-source license